Bitbitbet/Bitbitbet.github.io/gtk-rs.md

 Note that properties should be defined with interior mutability if you want it to be mutable, and use `self.obj().set_custom_property(...)` to change its value instead of direct manipulating so that the change could be noticed by glib.

 ### Subclassing
-Custom gobjects can extend one of the existing gobjects inside gtk, libadwaita or glib etc., e.g.:
+Custom gobjects can extend one of the existing gobjects in gtk, libadwaita or glib etc.:

 ```rust
 glib::wrapper! {